 When industrial action takes place within an HE provider it is likely that large numbers of students will be concerned about how their studies will be affected.
+Industrial action in placement settings, such as hospitals or schools, might also cause disruption for students.
 This note sets out some practical tips for student representative bodies (SRBs) to consider when supporting students with complaints arising from industrial action.
-It draws on our experience of complaints about industrial action during 2018.
+It draws on our previous experience of complaints about industrial action.

-- Help and support students to come together in course and/or year groups and to appoint a student to represent their group.
-Providers are more likely to be able to respond quickly and consistently to complaints where students who were all affected in the same way, set out their concerns together.
+- Providers are more likely to be able to respond quickly and consistently to complaints where students who were all affected in the same way, set out their concerns together.
+So it’s good to help and support students to come together in course and/or year groups and to encourage them to appoint a student to represent their group.

 - Explain to students whether the SRB can act on behalf of individual students, or whether its role is limited to providing advice and support.

 - SRBs may be sympathetic to the industrial action and supportive of the members of staff undertaking it.
 It is important not only that students have access to the impartial advice and support that their SRB can provide, but also in this context that they feel confident it is impartial.
 Consider how the SRB can best approach providing advice in a way that supports this confidence.

 - Encourage students to keep a record of what has been affected by the industrial action (teaching, supervision, facilities, services?).
 It is helpful for students to keep track of what they missed, and how this has affected them.

 - If the industrial action has cost the student in some way, encourage them to keep evidence of this.
 For example, if a student had a paid notetaker pre-arranged for a lecture that was cancelled at short notice, and so had to pay for the service even though there was no lecture, the student should keep a record of the payment.